Frequently Asked Questions

 There is a continuance requirement of a 2.7 cGPA among required courses in the Data Science program.
 Each semester your DATA cGPA will be checked.
 If it drops below 2.7, you will first be issued a warning.
-If your DATA cGPA drops again the next semester, you may be discontinued from the program.
+If your DATA cGPA drops again the next semester, you will be discontinued from the program.
 Should your program GPA rise to at least a 2.70, you could be re-admitted.
 Please meet with the Data Science advisor to discuss the realistic possibility of your situation.

 In addition to a major in DATA, can I complete a minor?

 Yes, students can add a minor in any subject area to their major in DATA (provided that they meet the requirements to be approved into the minor).

 Note: if a DATA student wishes to complete a minor in Statistics, Computing Science, Mathematics, or Business, they will not be able to apply any of the required upper division courses for the DATA major to their minor.
 For example, the required upper division MATH course for the DATA major is MATH 308/309; if a DATA student pursues a minor in MATH, they will not be able to apply MATH 308/309 to the upper division requirements for the minor.

 Second Degree Students

 Can I complete the Data Science program as a second undergraduate degree?